 AI has been helpful in the field of neurodegeneration which includes Parkinson’s, Alzheimer’s, and Amyotrophic Lateral Sclerosis (ALS).
-A nice overview of the application of AI kinematic data for the diagnosis and assessment of Parkinson’s disease was written by Belić et al. in 2019.
+A nice overview of the application of AI kinematic data for the diagnosis and assessment of Parkinson’s disease was published in 20193.
 Several (types of) algorithms were compared for different applications (diagnosis vs assessment) along different body sites.
-The authors discussed a wide range of methods and corresponding results, which only covered a limited part of all possible applications of AI in the area of Parkinson’s disease, as it did not include the evaluation of MRI data, speech recordings, or AI-support in a search for improved medication, just to name a few.3
+The authors discussed a wide range of methods and corresponding results, which only covered a limited part of all possible applications of AI in the area of Parkinson’s disease, as it did not include the evaluation of MRI data, speech recordings, or AI-support in a search for improved medication, just to name a few3.

 Different approaches in AI can also be deployed to analyze data other than medical images.
-Bakkar et al used sophisticated AI-based text search to sift through published literature on RNA-binding proteins that were previously linked to ALS.
-The researchers determined semantic features typical for ALS-related proteins.
+Researchers used sophisticated AI-based text search to sift through published literature on RNA-binding proteins that were previously linked to ALS8.
+They determined semantic features typical for ALS-related proteins.
 Subsequently, this information was used to scan other literature for proteins that are described using the same semantic features.
-Through this effort, the researchers singled out five RNA-binding proteins previously unlinked to ALS (for those interested in the details: specifically, the proteins hnRNPU, Syncrip, RBMS3, Caprin-1, and NUPL2 all showed significant alterations in ALS patients compared to controls).8
+Through this effort, the researchers singled out five RNA-binding proteins previously unlinked to ALS (for those interested in the details: specifically, the proteins hnRNPU, Syncrip, RBMS3, Caprin-1, and NUPL2 all showed significant alterations in ALS patients compared to controls)8.

 Figure 3: AI in traumatic brain injury: Raj et al. trained two algorithms which, combined, can predict 30-day mortality with 80 percent accuracy in patients that suffered from TBI.